 To initiate the application process, all applicants must apply online via the centralized application service administered by AACOM at https://aacomas.aacom.org/.
 The AACOMAS application is typically available in early June.
-As part of this process, students must submit official MCAT scores (for tests taken no earlier than 2011) and official transcripts to AACOMAS only.
+As part of this process, students must submit official MCAT scores (for tests taken no more than 3 years prior to the matriculation date) and official transcripts to AACOMAS only.
 The Office of Admissions will not accept MCAT scores or transcripts submitted directly to Midwestern University.
 The deadline for submission of the AACOMAS application is January 1.

 - The full legal name and AACOMAS ID number of applicants must be on the front page of the recommendation.
 The applicant provide this information to the evaluators.

 - Letters must be sent directly to the admissions office from evaluators and must be printed on letterhead stationery, which includes the complete contact information for evaluators.